Northam Bridge: History

 Prior to the construction of the Northam Bridge, the southernmost bridge across the River Itchen was at Mansbridge.
 Mansbridge was the lowest crossing point of the river until the early 18th century, when the Itchen Ferry began operating between Woolston and St Mary's, downriver of Northam.

 The Northam Bridge was the idea of David Lance, who acquired land in Bitterne and built Chessel House there in 1796.
 Realising that access to his land was poor, he encouraged the building of a bridge linking Bitterne Manor to Northam, together with roads from the bridge to Botley and a further bridge over the River Hamble in Bursledon (and onwards to Portsmouth), with the fork between the Bursledon and Botley roads passing close to Chessel House.
 The Northam Bridge Company was formed in 1796, funded mainly by Portsmouth businessmen.

 The new route between Portsmouth and Southampton would be four miles (6 km) shorter than travelling via Mansbridge, and as a result the proposal to improve transport between the two important port cities was keenly supported by the Admiralty, especially since this was the time of the Napoleonic Wars.
-Consequently, when the Northam Bridge Company sought an Act of Parliament to build a bridge, the Act was passed quickly.
+Consequently, when the Northam Bridge Company sought an act of Parliament to build a bridge, the Northam Bridge, Hampshire (Improvement) Act 1796 (36 Geo.
+3. c.
+94) was passed quickly.

 The new roads and bridges were built in 1799, and were originally operated as toll roads.
 The first Northam Bridge was of wooden construction.